 Best Long-Term Stocks to Buy and Hold for the Next 10 Years

 Whether you’re a value investor or someone with low risk tolerance, time is the one variable you can count on to hedge your investments.
 There’s no predicting the market, but what we do know is that, over time, it always goes up.
-The question is, what are the best long-term stocks you can buy today to cash in a decade from now?
-Below, we’re looking at the top long-term stocks you’ll appreciate owning when 2030 rolls around.
+The question is, what are the best long-term stocks to buy today so you can cash in a decade from now?
+Below, we’re looking at the top long-term stocks you’ll likely appreciate owning when 2030 rolls around.

 Signals for Long-Term Success

 What are the best stocks to invest in long-term?
 For starters, we’re excited about companies that have a track record of success.
 They have good cash flow and profit, solid balance sheets, good leadership and a competitive advantage in their market.
 Then, we’re looking ahead at their prospects over the next decade.
 For our money, long-term stocks to buy and hold are the ones that will meet consumer demand over the coming years.
 Finally, we’re looking for industry trends and who’s positioned to capitalize on them.